Setting up testing with pytest and uv

 Creating a Simple Module to Test

-Let’s create a simple calculator module to test.
-Create a new file at src/testing_demo/calculator.py:
+Create a calculator module at src/testing_demo/calculator.py:

 def add(a, b):